-- 2.6 A money market instrument shall be regarded as normally dealt in on the money market if it: - 2.6.1 has a maturity at issuance of up to and including 397 days; - 2.6.2 has a residual maturity of up to and including 397 days; - 2.6.3 undergoes regular yield adjustments in line with money market conditions at least every 397 days; or
+- 2.6 A money market instrument shall be regarded as normally dealt in on the money market if it: - (a) has a maturity at issuance of up to and including 397 days; - (b) has a residual maturity of up to and including 397 days; - (c) undergoes regular yield adjustments in line with money market conditions at least every 397 days; or

-- 2.6.4 has a risk profile, including credit and interest rate risks, corresponding to that of an instrument which has a maturity as set out in (a) or (b) or is subject to yield adjustments as set out in (c). - 2.7 A money market instrument shall be regarded as liquid if it can be sold at limited cost in an adequately short time frame, taking into account the obligation of the ACD to redeem units at the request of any qualifying Shareholder. - 2.8 A money market instrument shall be regarded as having a value which can be accurately determined at any time if accurate and reliable valuation systems, which fulfil the following criteria, are available: - 2.8.1 enabling the ACD to calculate a net asset value in accordance with the value at which the instrument held in the portfolio could be exchanged between knowledgeable willing parties in an arm's length transaction; and - 2.8.2 based either on market data or on valuation models including systems based on amortised costs. - 2.9 A money market instrument that is normally dealt in on the money market and is admitted to or dealt in on an eligible market shall be presumed to be liquid and have a value which can be accurately determined at any time unless there is information available to the ACD that would lead to a different determination. - 2.10 Transferable securities and money market instruments generally to be admitted to or dealt in on an eligible market - 2.10.1 Transferable securities and money market instruments held within the Company must be: - (a) admitted to or dealt in on an eligible market (as described in paragraph 2.11); or - (b) for an approved money market instrument not admitted to or dealt in on an eligible market within paragraph 2.11; or - (c) recently issued transferable securities provided that: - (i) the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - (ii) such admission is secured within a year of issue. - 2.10.2 The Company may invest up to 10% of its Scheme Property in investments in transferable securities or money market instruments other than those referred to in paragraph 2.10.1 above. - 2.10.3 However, the ability to hold up to 10% of the Scheme Property investments in ineligible assets under paragraph 2.10.2 above is subject to the following limitations: - (a) for a qualifying money market fund (as defined in the FCA Regulations), the 10% restriction is limited to high quality money market instruments with a maturity or residual maturity of not
+- (d) has a risk profile, including credit and interest rate risks, corresponding to that of an instrument which has a maturity as set out in (a) or (b) or is subject to yield adjustments as set out in (c). - 2.7 A money market instrument shall be regarded as liquid if it can be sold at limited cost in an adequately short time frame, taking into account the obligation of the ACD to redeem units at the request of any qualifying shareholder. - 2.8 A money market instrument shall be regarded as having a value which can be accurately determined at any time if accurate and reliable valuation systems, which fulfil the following criteria, are available: - enabling the ACD to calculate a net asset value in accordance with the value at which the instrument held in the portfolio could be exchanged between knowledgeable willing parties in an arm's length transaction; and - (b) based either on market data or on valuation models including systems based on amortised costs. - 2.9 A money market instrument that is normally dealt in on the money market and is admitted to or dealt in on an eligible market shall be presumed to be liquid and have a value which can be accurately determined at any time unless there is information available to the ACD that would lead to a different determination. - 2.10 Transferable securities and money market instruments generally to be admitted to or dealt in on an eligible market - (a) Transferable securities and money market instruments held within the Company must be: - (i) admitted to or dealt in on an eligible market (as described in paragraph 2.11); or - (ii) for an approved money market instrument not admitted to or dealt in on an eligible market within paragraph 2.11; or - (iii) recently issued transferable securities provided that: - (aa) the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - (bb) such admission is secured within a year of issue. - (b) The Company may invest up to 10% of the Company's investments in transferable securities or money market instruments other than those referred to in paragraph 2.10(a) above. - (c) However, the ability to hold up to 10% of the Company's investments in ineligible assets under paragraph 2.10(b) above is subject to the following limitations: - (i) for a qualifying money market fund (as defined in the FCA Regulations), the 10% restriction is limited to high quality money market instruments with a maturity or residual maturity of not more than 397 days or regular yield adjustments consistent with

-- more than 397 days or regular yield adjustments consistent with such a maturity, and with a weighted average maturity of no more than 60 days; - (b) for a short term money market fund or a money market fund (as such terms are defined in the FCA Regulations), the 10% restriction is limited to high quality approved money market instruments as determined under the FCA Regulations at COLL 5.9.6R.
+- such a maturity, and with a weighted average maturity of no more than 60 days; - (ii) for a short term money market fund or a money market fund (as such terms are defined in the FCA Regulations), the 10% restriction is limited to high quality approved money market instruments as determined under the FCA Regulations at COLL 5.9.6R.